CortisXX/Pathology-research/README.md

 Apr 18, 2025 LLM asisted tool: "AiMedinSight" released to GPT store

 Apr 19, 2025 Our app has a name: OneClickStats
+        released to a pathology group
+        added more interaction to the visualization

 ---
 ## 📌 Installation & Usage